trueos/pcbsd/src-qt5/docs/controlpanel.rst

 which can be used to access this utility.
 If this icon does not appear in the system tray, either double-click the "PC-BSD Mixer Tray" icon in Control Panel or type :command:`pc-mixer &` to add it.
 Alternately, to open this application without adding it to the system tray, type :command:`pc-mixer -notray`.

-Figure 8.14a shows an example of right-clicking the icon in the system tray.
+Figure 8.14a shows an example of right-clicking the icon in the system tray on a system with multiple audio outputs.
+If the system only has one audio output, the
+"Outputs" menu will not be displayed.
+To change the default output, click its entry in the "Output" menu.

 **Figure 8.14a: Mixer Icon**